Shechterlab/Roth_etal_2025/Figure 7/README.md

 # PRMT5 H3/H4 CUT&Tag manuscript figures

-This folder is the curated GitHub upload for the genomic panels retained in the manuscript.
-It contains the final figure files, the numerical tables needed to inspect the plotted values, and unchanged copies of the scripts used to generate them.
+This contains the final figure files, the numerical tables needed to inspect the plotted values, and unchanged copies of the scripts used to generate them.

 ## Included panels